Georgia And Ohio Face Intense Backlash For Their Anti-Abortion Laws

 On Tuesday, Georgia followed the example of Ohio in implementing a law that would make it illegal to terminate a pregnancy as soon as a fetal heartbeat is detected, which can be as early as six weeks into a pregnancy.
 But while the law in Georgia, signed by Republican Gov. Brian Kemp, at least allows for victims of rape and incest to terminate their pregnancies, the Ohio law which will come into effect later this year makes no exceptions.

 As pointed by Chicago Tribune, Ohio’s Human Rights Protection Act law makes it mandatory even for children who have been raped not to terminate their pregnancies.
 According to the law, an 11-year-old girl who has been raped would be forced to give birth to the child.
-While anti-choice activists have denounced criticism claiming that such extreme cases do not exist in real life, Chicago Tribune found out an exact such incident, where an 11-year-old girl was allegedly raped by a 26-year-old man.
+While anti-choice activists have denounced criticism claiming that such extreme cases do not exist in real life, the Chicago Tribune found an exact such incident where an 11-year-old girl was allegedly raped by a 26-year-old man.
 As pointed out, under the new law, the girl will be made to give birth to the child.

-Of course, multiple petitions challenging the law in this particular case will most likely the spare the child, but the sheer fact that it would be illegal to terminate even such pregnancies under the anti-abortion law is an indictment of the route these states have taken.
+Of course, multiple petitions challenging the law in this particular case will most likely the spare the child, but because it would be illegal to terminate such pregnancies under the anti-abortion law is an indication of the route these states have taken.

 Under the recently passed Ohio "Heartbeat Law" this 11 year old girl will be forced to carry this pregnancy by rape to term.
 This is Republican America.